Matt Shoemaker: Minor leagues

+The Angels invited Shoemaker to spring training with the Angels in 2012, receiving an opportunity to compete for the open fifth starter role for the Angels.
+He pitched for Salt Lake during the 2012 and 2013 seasons.

+Major leagues

+On September 15, 2013, the Angels promoted Shoemaker to the major leagues.
 He made his MLB debut on September 20, allowing no runs and striking out five batters to record a win.

 Shoemaker made the Angels' 2014 Opening Day roster as a relief pitcher.
 He earned a spot in the Angels' starting rotation during the season.
 Shoemaker won the American League (AL) Rookie of the Month and Pitcher of the Month Awards.
 On September 10, 2014, Shoemaker earned his 15th win – a new Angels' rookie record.
 He suffered a strained rib cage the next week, and recovered in time for the MLB postseason.
 Shoemaker finished the season with a 16-4 record with 124 strikeouts in 136 innings pitched.
 He took second place, behind José Abreu, in AL Rookie of the Year Award voting.
 After the season, Shoemaker appeared in the 2014 Major League Baseball Japan All-Star Series, getting the win in a game against the Japanese All-Star team.

 After his solid 2014 season, Shoemaker opened 2015 as the Angels #3 starter.
 He experienced inconsistency throughout the 2015 campaign, leading to his demotion to Triple-A Salt Lake on August 16.
 He was called up when rosters expanded in September.
 Shoemaker finished 7-10 with a 4.46 ERA in 24 starts.
 Shoemaker began the 2016 season in the Angels rotation but after posting an ERA of 9.15 in 5 starts, the Angels sent him down to AAA.
 He was called up a week later after an injury to Garrett Richards.

 On September 4, 2016, against the Seattle Mariners, Shoemaker was struck in the head by a 105 mph line drive and left the game.
 The impact left Shoemaker with a small skull fracture and small hematoma.
 The injury eventually ended his 2016 season.
 The same night, he underwent surgery on his skull to stop the bleeding.

 Shoemaker's 2017 season was cut short due to injury for the second straight season.
 He pitched in 14 starts with a 6-3 record.
 Shoemaker, with continued better health, began the 2018 season in the rotation but was soon placed on the disabled list with a forearm injury, the same injury that sidelined him the previous season.
 He began a throwing program at the end of April.
 He was placed on the 60 day disabled list after undergoing forearm surgery on May 13.
 He made his return to the rotation at the end of the season, finishing the 2018 season with a 2-2 record in 7 starts.

 On November 30, 2018, the Angels non-tendered Shoemaker, making him a free agent.